-Since harassment is such a broad crime, the best defense strategies turn on the specific facts of the charge.
+Since harassment is such a broad crime, the best defense strategies turn on the specific facts of the criminal charges.
 Depending on the case, five common defenses include arguing that:

 - The defendant had no intent to harass, annoy, or alarm anyone.